vroegop-nu/blender-asset-window/README.md

 ## Window Pane Glass

 A high gloss material that uses the vertex color as a base color and combines the object position with the v_origin attribute to randomly generate a normal rotation.
 The material makes the panes have a slightly different reflection angle.

+## Window Concrete

+A concrete material that can be applied to the window sill and lintel.
+A has a slightly rough surface and some speckles to break the surface color.
+The base color can be set by adjusting the vertex color.